Old-Fashioned Chivalrous Romance 101 – A Guide

 We believe it’s these chivalric and old-fashioned romance tropes that make many love stories incredibly popular!
 Whether it’s Mr. Darcy’s love confessions, Mr. Thornton willing Margaret to “look back” at him as she leaves him behind, Johnny pulling Baby up to the stage to dance with him in front of everyone, or even Jack giving Rose the world’s most epic kiss on the Titanic.
 We remember these moments.
 We love these moments.
 And we even watch them on repeat!

 We also believe it’s the lack of these classic romance tropes in many stories today that are killing the popularity of romance – at least in the film industry.
 (Romance in the publishing industry is thriving.)
-Old-fashioned chivalrous romance is something many of us love – but don’t even really have a definition for.
+Old-fashioned chivalrous romance is something many of us love – but don’t even have a definition for.
 So, we’ve decided to put this guide out there to fill the void.

 Okay, so, let’s get started!